 - a.
 A preponderance of evidence demonstrating excellence in teaching as indicated in classroom visitation reports, SOTEs (or alternative student evaluation instruments), the Faculty Activities Report, or additional appropriate documentation related to teaching. - b.
-Demonstrate a record of involvement and achievement indicative of a commitment to continued professional performance in teaching. - c.
-A record of distinction for some aspect of teaching at or beyond the University.

-C. MEETS EXPECTATIONS AND ABOVE EXPECTATIONS IN THE AREA OF RESEARCH, SCHOLARLY OR CREATIVE CONTRIBUTIONS
+A record of distinction for some aspect of teaching at or beyond the University. - C. MEETS EXPECTATIONS AND ABOVE EXPECTATIONS IN THE AREA OF RESEARCH, SCHOLARLY OR CREATIVE CONTRIBUTIONS